hqywork/EntityFramework.wiki.Chinesize/Roadmap.md

 #### Critical O/RM features

-The things we think we need before we say EF7 is the recommended version of EF.
-Until we implement these features EF7 will be a valid option for many applications, especially on platforms such as UWP where EF6.x does not work, but for many applications the lack of these features will make EF6.x a better option.
+The things we think we need before we say EF Core is the recommended version of EF.
+Until we implement these features EF Core will be a valid option for many applications, especially on platforms such as UWP where EF6.x does not work, but for many applications the lack of these features will make EF6.x a better option.

 * Query
  * Explicit Loading